neurolabusc/MRIcroGL10_OLD/README.md

 9-September-2015
  - Add retina and 64-bit support for OSX.
 Better compatibility with VirtualBox.
 New shaders.
 Retina quality screen captures.

+6-June-2016
+ - Fix some shaders to ensure variable colorSample initialized to zero.

  ##### License

  This software includes a [BSD license](https://opensource.org/licenses/BSD-2-Clause)